iZettle/sdk-android/Examples/Example-Kotlin/README.md

 ## Step 1: Configure the example app

-Fill in the `iZettleSDK.gradle` file with the data that you have prepared for the prerequisites.
+Fill in the `zettleSDK.gradle` file with the data that you have prepared for the prerequisites.

 ```

 // Personal access token with read rights to github package registry
-ext.iZettleSDK.githubAccessToken = ""
+ext.zettleSDK.githubAccessToken = ""

 // Auto generated client id from developer portal for this application
-ext.iZettleSDK.clientId = ""
+ext.zettleSDK.clientId = ""

 // OAuth redirect url scheme set on developer portal for this application
-ext.iZettleSDK.redirectUrlScheme = ""
+ext.zettleSDK.redirectUrlScheme = ""

 // OAuth redirect url scheme set on developer portal for this application
-ext.iZettleSDK.redirectUrlHost = ""
+ext.zettleSDK.redirectUrlHost = ""

 ```